 Of course, social media has come to infiltrate almost all corners of life and she feels its relentlessness is making things harder for youngsters whose brains are still developing.

 “I think social media has a lot to answer for.
 I think people are constantly on the go, there’s no down time.
 They’re in school, they’re on their phones, they’re listening to music, they have social media 24 hours a day, there is no stopping.
 Sometimes they don’t even have time to know where they’re at themselves and how they’re doing.

 “If they’re doing exams, they often don’t give themselves time to see is this stressing me, what can I do to help myself?
 In society, time is a precious commodity.
 Everyone is rushing and we don’t stop enough.
 If it’s for a walk or exercise or to listen to music or meditation, I think it just grounds us.
 I think it’s really important our young people find the time for that and I feel it’s my responsibility to support them and guide them and direct them in that way.”

-Homophobic bullying has long been a scourge, with labels such as ‘faggot’, ‘queer’ or ‘homo’ thrown out by teenagers as weapons that would cause injury and virtually no gay teenagers feeling secure and supported enough to be open about their sexuality.
+Homophobic bullying has long been a scourge, with labels such as ‘faggot’, ‘queer’ or ‘homo’ thrown out by teenagers as weapons that would cause injury and in the past few gay teenagers felt secure and supported enough to be open about their sexuality.